bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 The |bokeh.plotting| interface is also quite handy if we need to customize the output a bit more by adding more data series, glyphs, logarithmic axis, and so on.
-It's also possible to easily combine multiple glyphs together on one plot as shown below:
+It's easy to combine multiple glyphs together on one plot as shown
+below:

 .. bokeh-plot::
     :source-position: above